Thursday, June 18, 2015

 the words beyond bread and heaven.

-The box lurches and we launch up,
+The box lurches and we launch up—

 the three of us on the bench shifting

-into each other in a bodily kiss of greeting—
+into each other in a bodily kiss of greeting,

-the three standing sway as if starting to dance.
+and the three standing sway as if starting to dance.

 Who extends the invitation?

-And to what will we or they be invited?
+And to what are we invited?

-We rise the mountainside without using
+We climb the mountain without using

 our own limbs.
 We have entered a body